How long did you wait for your very own “Save the Date” moment?

 I am my Beloved’s Jewish Wedding Invitation

-We managed to go through several Jewish wedding invitations in a row without mentioning the famous “I am my beloved” song.
-It’s time for a comeback!
+We managed to go through several Jewish wedding invitation templates in a row without mentioning the famous “I am my beloved” song.
+I think it’s time for a comeback!

 This card by Cohen’s printing studio is a nice option to consider if you’re looking for a clean, simple and affordable wedding invitation card.